Size matters, but not in the way you might think.

 Bathrooms and Spa Spaces

 In spa-inspired bathrooms, medium-sized amethyst clusters elevate the sensory experience.
 Place them on vanity counters or shelving where they catch natural light.
-Ensure surfaces are stable and moisture-resistant.
+Ensure surfaces are stable and moisture-resistant before placement.

-When you buy premium Uruguay amethyst, you're investing in geological quality.
+When you invest in premium Uruguay amethyst, you are choosing geological quality.
 These formations develop under specific conditions that produce tighter crystal matrices and more consistent coloration.
 For luxury interiors, this translates to pieces that photograph beautifully, age gracefully, and maintain visual impact over time.

 What Determines Amethyst Cluster Pricing